BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.15.8 =

+* Feature: making the images drag-droppable when manually added for both properties and floorplans
+* Bugfix: the "remove" buttons on those images, when used after new images were added to a pre-existing gallery, were failing to remove some images.
+Fixing that.

 = 0.15.7 =

 * Feature: adding setting for how often syncs happen (ranging from 1 hour to 1 day)